meshtastic/meshtastic/docs/hardware/antenna/aerials.md

   - Many antennas, especially quarter wave stubby antennas, require the use of ground planes to transmit at peak performance.
 - Do you want transmission in all directions?
   - While humans (mostly water) don't attenuate signal greatly (at LoRa frequencies), buildings & walls do.
-  - If your aerial is permanently positioned against a building, signal transmitted towards the wall will be largely lost.
+  - If your aerial is permanently positioned against a building, signal transmitted towards the wall will be largely lost or attenuated.
-- Does my Meshtastic device have the right power range, impedance & connector for the aerial?
+- Does my Meshtastic device have the right power range, impedance, and connector for the aerial?
-  - For the LoRa devices it should be 50 Ohm impedance, with SMA connector.
+  - For the LoRa devices, it should be 50 Ohm impedance with SMA connector.
 Many antennas will be recommended for LoRa use in their technical details.
-  - By contrast, a close range, contact-less Personal Area Network antenna, or a huge aerial at the end of length of coax designed for a 100W transmitter are not going to be operable.
+  - By contrast, a close range, contactless Personal Area Network antenna, or a huge aerial at the end of length of coax designed for a 100W transmitter, are not going to be operable.
-- Cost, quality and supply service?
+- Cost, quality, and supply service?
-  - The perfect aerial on paper, sourced from the other side of the world with mixed reviews doesn't compare to a local supplier who has spent time carefully collating all of the aerial data-sheets for comparison _and_ holds stock immediately available - personally I prefer to pay significantly more for a time saving, quality service.
+  - The perfect aerial on paper, sourced from the other side of the world with mixed reviews, doesn't compare to a local supplier who has spent time carefully collating all of the aerial data-sheets for comparison _and_ holds stock immediately available.
+Personally, I prefer to pay significantly more for a time saving, quality service.
 - How close will the antenna be to my Meshtastic device?
   - Most cables will significantly degrade the signal strength over any significant distance.
 It is often more effective to place a node outside, than to have it indoors with the antenna outside.
+(The exception might be if there is extreme heat, cold, or humidity, and if the shortest possible low loss cable is used.
+Still, a proper enclosure should mitigate bad weather.)

 ## Terminology / references